van-sprundel/partijgedrag/README.md

 Partijgedrag is a web application that provides insight into the voting behavior of political parties in the Dutch parliament.
 It was originally created by Elwin Oost and later rebuilt in TypeScript.

+## License

+Permission is granted to use, modify, and distribute this software for legitimate political transparency and accountability purposes only.
+Use for disinformation, harassment, or undermining democratic processes is explicitly prohibited.

 ## Project Structure

 This repository is a monorepo containing three main components: